wkan17012021/base-apparel-coming-soon-master/README.md

    Build command to first build the styling, the second to rebuild the styling as changes are made live.

 - Stack Overflow for everything else (layout, dealing with SVGs etc.)
+- Had a look at Shabari02's code which was a nice way of implementing the email field feature.
+The script was straightforward to follow: https://github.com/Shabari02/Base-Apparel-coming-soon-page-Frontend-Mentor

 ## Author